Arsh1213/getting_started_with_javascript/Chapters/2_programming101.md

 > __A Note on Programming Languages__:
 Unless you are bound by constraints that are beyond your control (like the browser-JavaScript marriage), the choice of programming language must depend on the task at hand.
 Compiled source code executes a lot faster than the interpreted ones.
 The interpreted languages make up for the loss of speed by offering some facilities to develop software faster.
 In fact, lots of companies favour languages like Python over C++ because they think that developer's time is much more costly than processor's time.
 In many cases, such a philosophy saves a lot of money for the companies.
-However, very large scale enterprise software, safety-critical or mission-critical software, etc. are better written in statically typed languages.
+However, very large scale enterprise software, safety-critical or mission-critical software, etc., are better written in statically typed languages.

 ## Computer Architecture and Data Types